What is time management?

 • take short breaks to restore your mental energy

-There are many planning tools available to help you organise your time (e.g. diaries electronic planners, calendars).
+Many planning tools are available to help you organise your time (e.g. diaries electronic planners, calendars).
 These tools give you the ability to manage your workload, assign tasks, track your progress and more.
-When selecting a tool, it is best to follow your natural preference.
-If you prefer writing things down, then use a paper planner or calendar.
+When choosing a tool, it is best to use things that work best for you.
+If you prefer writing things down, use a paper planner or calendar.
 If you prefer using electronic devices, then find one that suits you.

 Some examples of useful planning tools include Toggl, Calendly, Timely.